Latent Filling: Latent Space Data Augmentation for Zero-shot Speech Synthesis: Proposed Method

 \subsubsection{Training procedure}

 The training procedure for the TTS system using the LF and LFCL is as follows: First, for each training iteration, we make a random decision on whether to perform the LF, with a probability parameter $\tau$ ranging from 0 to 1.
-When the LF is performed, we randomly select a speaker embedding $s_j$ that has the same language information as $s_i$ and use $s_i$ and $s_j$ as input for LF.
-Our preliminary study indicates that interpolating between two speaker embeddings of the same language is crucial for achieving stable performance.
-In this scenario, the entire TTS system is only updated with LFCL.
+When the LF is performed, the entire TTS system is only updated with $L_{LFCL}$.
 Conversely, when LF is not applied, the TTS system is updated using $L_{Rec}$ and $L_{SCL}$.
 By randomly incorporating LF during training, we seamlessly integrate it into existing TTS systems without requiring additional training stages or degrading performance.

 According to our preliminary experiments, the parameter $\tau$ should be set carefully.
 When $\tau$ was set too high, the TTS system generated speech that lacked coherence with the input text.
 This occurred because $L_{Rec}$ is not utilized when LF is active, leading the system to prioritize expressing speaker characteristics of the input speaker embedding while disregarding content information.
 Conversely, when $\tau$ was set too low, the benefits of LF were not effectively realized.
 Based on heuristic analysis, we set $\tau$ to a value of 0.25.